goshiphq/goship-cms/content/articles/ltl-freight-shipping.md

 ![ltl freight carrier loading pallet onto truck](images/ltl-freight-shipping.jpg "Preparing an LTL freight load")

+## How to Prepare LTL Freight for Shipping?

-## How to prepare LTL freight for shipping?
+It is important to know how to prepare your LTL freight shipment for transportation to eliminate the risks of possible logistics disruption.

 ### Documentation

-It's important to always make sure the address for pick-up and delivery is correct.
-After you book a shipment with GoShip.com, you will receive a [bill of lading (BOL)](https://www.goship.com/posts/how-to-complete-a-bol-bill-of-lading-form).
+It's crucial to always make sure the pick-up and delivery addresses of your shipment are correct.
+After you book a shipment with GoShip, you will receive a [bill of lading (BOL)](https://www.goship.com/posts/how-to-complete-a-bol-bill-of-lading-form).
 The bill of lading is the most important document in the shipping process.
-So, it is crucial to provide accurate, exact information, and avoid mistakes.
-Ensure that the document is correct before turning it over to your carrier.
+Ensure that the document is filled out correctly before turning it over to your carrier.

 ### Shipment information

 Accurate dimensions are very important to you and the carrier.
-The carrier relies on accuracy to maximize their capacity and prevent any fees toward your shipment.
-This also applies to the weight, freight class, [density](https://www.goship.com/posts/density-affect-ltl-shipping), address destination, etc. If any of the necessary data is inaccurate or uncertain, the shipper can end up paying fees and additional charges.
-To avoid delays and unwanted costs, double-check your shipment information.
+The LTL carriers rely on accuracy to maximize their capacity and prevent any unexpected fees.
+This also applies to the weight, freight class, [density](https://www.goship.com/posts/density-affect-ltl-shipping), address destination, etc. To avoid delays and unwanted costs, double-check your shipment information.

 ### Packaging and labeling

 Proper packaging is crucial for LTL freight shipping.
-LTL shipments are handled numerous times before arriving at their destination, so for safe transportation, freight needs to be secured.
-It's important and highly recommended to stack your freight onto pallets or crates if possible.
-There are also different types of freight packages, but some of the most commonly used are:
+LTL shipments are handled numerous times before arriving at their destination, so they need to be secured in a proper way.
+It's highly recommended to stack your freight onto pallets or crates if possible.
+There are several types of the most commonly used packaging methods:

 * Crates
 * Pallets